phpMv/ubiquity-devtools/README.md

                         true,false
                         Default : [false]

+        * Samples :
+                Creates a new project
+                  · Ubiquity new blog
+                With admin interface
+                  · Ubiquity new blog -q=semantic -a
+                and models generation
+                  · Ubiquity new blog -q=semantic -a -m -b=blogDB

+serve [] =>
+        * Start the php web server.
+        * Parameters :
+                -h      shortcut of --host
+                        Sets the host ip address.
+                        Default : [127.0.0.1]

+                -p      shortcut of --port
+                        Sets listen port number.
+                        Default : [8090]

+        * Samples :
+                Starts the server on 127.0.0.1:8090
+                  · Ubiquity serve

 help [?] =>
         * Get some help about a dev-tools command.
+        * Samples :
+                Get some help about crud
+                  · Ubiquity help crud

 controller [controllerName] =>
         * Creates a new controller.